Save up to 25%… Shop Our Birthday Sale Now!

 What is Chaga?

-Over many years, the Chaga grows much bigger and darker.
-It largely contains wood fiber & lignin which house many of the nutrients found in the host tree.
+Over many years, Chaga grow much bigger and darker.
+It largely contains wood fiber & lignin which house many of the nutrients commonly found in the host tree.

-What we call ‘Chaga’ is the dense black mass that can be seen on the exterior of trees (almost exclusively on birch) infected with the fungus Inonotus obliquus.
+What we call ‘Chaga’ is the dense black mass that can be seen on the exterior of trees (almost exclusively on birch trees) infected with the fungus Inonotus obliquus.
 It's not a mushroom (fruiting body) but a dense sterile mass of decayed bits of birch tissue with mycelia incorporated.

-When chopped from the tree the interior has a rusty yellow-brown color, somewhat granular in appearance, and is often mottled with whitish or cream-colored veins.
+When chopped from the birch tree, the interior has a rusty yellow-brown color, is somewhat granular in appearance, and is often mottled with whitish or cream-colored veins.
 Chaga can be referred to as a sclerotium, which is a dense mass of mycelium, but this is technically incorrect as Chaga is not pure mycelium.

 2. Chaga is primarily wood fiber and contains Birch compounds

 Chaga is a slow-growing fungus that primarily grows on birch trees.
-It is common to find Chaga in the boreal forest regions of the Northern Hemisphere like in Russia, Korea, Eastern and Northern Europe, Northern areas of the United States and Alaska, Canada, and Northern China.
+It is commonly found in the boreal forest regions of the Northern Hemisphere like in Russia, Korea, Eastern and Northern Europe, Northern areas of the United States and Alaska, Canada, and Northern China.

 Typically, one finds well-developed Chaga sclerotia on trees over 40 years of age, but the infection starts earlier.
 The period from initial infection to tree death varies with the number of infection sites and tree resistance but is typically around 20 years.
-After about 3-5 years of growth, the Chaga can be harvested.
+After about 3-5 years of growth, the Chaga begins to reach a harvestable size.

 The harvested dark black conk consists primarily of wood lignans from the host tree and mycelium of the invasive fungus.
-Due to this, when Chaga grows on birch, it will also contain birch compounds like betulin and betulinic acid4.
+Due to this, when Chaga grows on birch, it will also contain birch compounds like betulin and betulinic acid [4].

 3. Chaga has been used since the 16th century!

 In fact, the first verifiable mentions of Chaga were from the early 16th century.
-Chaga is documented in folk and botanical medicine throughout Eastern Europe.
-Traditionally Chaga was used as a common remedy for stomach ailments.1
+Chaga is documented in folk and botanical remedies throughout Eastern Europe.
+Traditionally, consuming Chaga may help with stomach discomfort and overall digestive health [1].

 As early as 1955, a Chaga extract known as Befungin (Russian translation) has been sold in Russia to treat stomach and intestinal ailments.